-Cravings often aren’t bad.
+Cravings aren’t always bad.
 You might crave a long bubble bath after a stressful day, or you could crave a piece of cake as the smell hits your nose.
 A craving is simply a reaction to an event or an emotion that happens in our lives, and often it’s the brain telling us that a certain behavior we’ve done before is ‘good for us.’

 However, what if you are craving bad things?
-Things like alcohol for instance?
+Things like alcohol, for instance?
 Does that mean you are addicted?
 Is craving even a sign that you are addicted to alcohol?
 After all, you might crave a piece of cake every once in a while, but you also might not eat cake every day.
 You could also have some success resisting your cravings as well.

-If you are unsure if your desire for alcohol means that you’ve gone from taking the occasional drink to being at risk for alcoholism, this article is probably for you.
+If you are unsure if your desire for alcohol means that you’ve gone from taking the occasional drink to being at risk for alcoholism, this article is for you.
 Read on and see what you resonate with as it takes you through the signs of the addiction.

 How Craving Alcohol May Be a Sign That You Are Addicted to Alcohol

-Side-Effects of Craving Alcohol & Alcohol Addiction
+Side Effects of Craving Alcohol & Alcohol Addiction

-Signs and symptoms of alcohol addiction include these measures:
+Signs and symptoms of alcohol addiction include:

-- Drinking to ‘feel’ or ‘feel better’: If your life feels numb and bleak without alcohol in it, or you always gravitate towards a drink whenever you feel stressed, sad, angry, or overwhelmed, you are probably addicted.
-There are plenty of healthy ways to overcome feelings or the lack of feelings, rather than heading to the bar.
+- Drinking to feel or feel better: If your life feels numb and bleak without alcohol in it, or you always gravitate towards a drink whenever you feel stressed, sad, angry, or overwhelmed, you are probably addicted.
+There are plenty of healthy ways to overcome feelings or the lack of feelings rather than heading to the bar.